pcanwar/dojo/Assignments/Assignment1/README.md

 ### Installation

 Requires [python](https://python.org/) v3 to run.
-Install your favorite programming environment (eg, VSC, pycharm)
+Install your favorite programming environment (eg, VS Code, Pycharm)

 If you would like to install a virtual environment work:
 Create a directory to work with: